Bushveld Minerals agrees to revised $40.6m sale of Vanchem - Miningmx

-BUSHVELD Minerals said on Tuesday it would sell 100% of its Vanchem processing facility to Southern Point Resources (SPR), a deal that will secure $40.6m and enable Bushveld to stave off liquidation.
+BUSHVELD Minerals said on Tuesday it would sell 100% of its Vanchem processing facility to Southern Point Resources (SPR) for $40.6m – a deal that keeps it from the provisional liquidator’s door.

-SPR, an investment firm led by former Anglo Coal engineer Mathews Senosi, came to prominence last year after proposing to invest $77.5m in Bushveld which had been laid low by missed production targets and low vanadium prices.
+SPR, an investment firm led by former Anglo Coal engineer Mathews Senosi, came to prominence last year after proposing to invest $77.5m in Bushveld which had been laid low by missed production targets and low vanadium prices under previous management.

 As part of that proposal SPR offered to buy 50% of Vanchem for $25m which also included a 64% stake in Bushveld subsidiary company Mokopane Vanadium for $3.7m.